dell/csm-docs/content/docs/csidriver/_index.md

 weight: 3
 ---

 The CSI Drivers by Dell implement an interface between [CSI](https://kubernetes-csi.github.io/docs/) (CSI spec v1.5) enabled Container Orchestrator (CO) and Dell Storage Arrays.
-It is a plug-in that is installed into Kubernetes to provide persistent storage using Dell storage system.
+It is a plug-in that is installed into Kubernetes to provide persistent storage using the Dell storage system.

 ![CSI Architecture](Architecture_Diagram.png)